 Handwriting panel

 The handwriting panel is seamlessly integrated with the touch keyboard and allows users to enter text with a pen.
-The panel provides advanced error correction and intelligent prediction to improve speed and accuracy as written characters are converted automatically into typed characters in the apps they use.
+The panel provides advanced error correction and intelligent prediction to improve speed and accuracy by converting written characters automatically into typed characters.
 Advanced handwriting recognition allows Windows to recognize a wide range of handwriting styles in a number of different languages.
 The simplified user interface makes the handwriting panel easier to use.

 Input Method Editor